mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Changelog
 =========

-:2017-09-13: Renamed "causally consistent reads" to "causal consistency"
+- 2017-09-13: Renamed "causally consistent reads" to "causal consistency"
-:2017-09-13: If no value is supplied for ``causallyConsistent`` assume true
+- 2017-09-13: If no value is supplied for ``causallyConsistent`` assume true
-:2017-09-28: Remove remaining references to collections being associated with sessions
+- 2017-09-28: Remove remaining references to collections being associated with sessions
-:2017-09-28: Update spec to reflect that replica sets use $clusterTime also now
+- 2017-09-28: Update spec to reflect that replica sets use $clusterTime also now
-:2017-10-04: Added advanceOperationTime
+- 2017-10-04: Added advanceOperationTime
+- 2017-10-05: How to handle default read concern